Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 IT in Business

-This summer program is for high school students ages.
+This free summer program is for high school students ages.
 This five-day program is offered by the Computer Information Systems (CIS) department at CSU.

 Information Technology (IT) not only touches every aspect of everyday life but is also the primary driver of business today.